Last Updated on

-EAT: Striper Bites.
 Rustic nautical meets stainless steel streamlined at this seafood hotspot.
-Grey walls, dramatic photographs, steel tables, condiments in tin containers, and boats handing from the ceiling set the stage for some fantastic elemental fish dishes and incredibly inventive sushi.
-Try the Crunchy Maki Crab Sticks ($12) or North/South House Cured Pastrami Salmon ($8) rolls, or several types of fish your way from the Fresh Fish Board.
+Grey walls, dramatic photographs, steel tables, condiments in tin containers, and boats hanging from the ceiling set the stage for some fantastic elemental fish dishes and incredibly inventive sushi.
+Try the Dark Shadow ($13) or Firecracker Tuna ($13) rolls, or several types of fish your way from the Fresh Fish Board.
 Service is fast-paced and friendly.

 Best Places to Stay in Lewes DE

-Rick, like his place, possesses zero pretention.
+Rick, like his place, possesses zero pretension.
 He is as laid back as the décor is outrageous.
 Wine and beer (as much as you’d like) is complementary, at any time.
-(Surprisingly, very few guests have taken advantage of this privilege.
-The vast majority enjoy a glass or two and don’t swipe bottles or cases at a time).

-STAY: Savannah Inn.
-Renovated in 2008 (formerly a boarding house for nurses), this luxuriously beautiful, tranquil, contemporary in-town inn also features a Spa on site (Donna’s Touch) and Yoga studio for guests.
+This former boarding house for nurses was renovated in 2008.
+Now, it’s a luxurious, tranquil, contemporary in-town inn.
+Savannah Inn also features a Spa on site (Donna’s Touch) and Yoga studio for guests.
 Rooms are dressed in sunny or soothing colors, and include all modern amenities.
 Rooms $145-$295 include hot gourmet breakfast.

-STAY: Hotel Rodney.
-Named for Delaware’s signer of the Declaration of Independence, Cesar Rodney, this recently renovated boutique hotel is the only one right on 2nd Ave in the center of town.
+This recently renovated boutique hotel was named for Delaware’s signer of the Declaration of Independence, Cesar Rodney.
+It’s the only one right on 2nd Ave in the center of town.
 Originally opened in 1926, new owners kept the antique “lift” – an elevator with iron gate – and completely refurbished rooms with black and white marble and subway tile baths, high-count thread sheets and a visceral sense of “cool.”
 Rates $99-$359 depending on room size and season.